SchifferLab/ROBUST/README.md

 ## Requirements

-Transformers require [Schrodinger](https://www.schrodinger.com) &GreaterEqual; v.18.1 to parse and process molecular dynamics simulations.
+Transformers require [Schrodinger](https://www.schrodinger.com) &GreaterEqual; v.18.1 to process molecular dynamics simulations.

 Example descriptors have been precomputed and do not require Schrodinger.